system-er/gdtinycc/README.md

 String get_source_file()
 compile_file()
 v0.7.0: recompile() // HOT-RELOAD(recompile is called from extern for example from gdscript)
-// for hotreload set the varibles in a struct and create two functions
+// for hotreload set the variables in a struct and create two functions
 // _get_hotreload_vars and _set_hotreload_vars are called from recompile, example in the C-program (only the user knows the variables):
 ```
 static float time = 0.0f;